Fantastic Four (2015 film): Post-production

 The film used the Los Angeles-based company OTOY for its visual effects.
-Moving Picture Company, Pixomondo, Rodeo FX and Weta Digital also created visual effects for the film.
-Moving Pictures Company took on the visual effects for The Thing, rendering a fully digital character based on Jamie Bell's on-set performance and the Human Torch's fiery visual effects.
+Moving Picture Company (MPC), Hydraulx, Rodeo FX and Weta Digital also created visual effects for the film.
+MPC took on the visual effects for The Thing, rendering a fully-digital character based on Jamie Bell's on-set performance and the Human Torch's fiery visual effects.
 Weta Digital handled Reed Richards' stretch effects.
-Pixomondo delivered Susan Storm's force-field and cloaking effects and augmented Doom's costume.
+Hydraulx delivered Susan Storm's force-field and cloaking effects and augmented Doom's costume.
 James E. Price served as the over-all visual effects supervisor.
 Kinberg stated that the film would be converted to 3D in post-production, but those plans were canceled, with Trank stating that he wanted "the viewing experience of Fantastic Four to remain as pure as possible for the audience, which means in 2D".
 A sequence showing The Thing performing a "dive-bomb" in the film was cut due to budget constraints.

 The studio was caught off-guard by the first cut of the film for having a "morose tone".
-The ending had not been finalized and the studio hastily had to cobble together a new ending that was essentially composed of script pieces of the original draft, plus new ones that were being written on the day of reshoots.
-Much of Trank's suggestions were swiftly ignored.
-Stephen E. Rivkin was hired to edit the movie together with Trank referring to him as the "de facto director" for the new cut.
-Despite Trank's efforts by having two edits of the film, Rivkin's was ultimately chosen over his.
+The ending had not been finalized and the studio hastily had to cobble together a new ending that was essentially written of script pieces of the original draft, plus new ones that were being written on the day of reshoots.
+Many of Trank's suggestions were ignored.
+Stephen E. Rivkin was hired to edit the film together with Trank, referring to him as the "de facto director" for the new cut.
+Despite Trank's efforts to have two edits of the film, Rivkin's was ultimately chosen over his.

 Music

 In January 2015, Marco Beltrami was hired to compose the film's score.
 Philip Glass was also hired to work on the score with Beltrami.
 Additional music contributions were made by Miles Hankins, Brandon Roberts, Marcus Trumpp, and Buck Sanders, with American hip-hop recording artist El-P scoring the end credits of the film.
 To promote the film, Kim Nam-joon, known as RM of the K-pop group BTS, and American recording artist Mandy Ventrice, worked on the digital single "Fantastic", which was released alongside the South Korean run of the film.
-In July 2015, Beltrami attended the 2015 San Diego Comic-Con International to discuss scoring the film.
+In July 2015, Beltrami attended the 2015 San Diego Comic-Con to discuss scoring the film.
 Beltrami described the score as "eerie" and "mysterious", landing it in a "musical territory leaning towards fantasy."
 The film score was released on August 7, 2015, by Sony Classical Records.
-In spite of the film's extremely negative reception, the soundtrack still garnered a positive response.
+Despite the film's negative reception, the soundtrack was singled out by critics as one of the film's better qualities.